datawire/quark/docs/install/integration.rst

 [[JMK exact names TBD]]

-The Java integrations assume you are using Netty (version XXX).
+The Java integrations assume you are using Netty (tested with version 4.0.32.Final).
 The Javascript integration assumes you're using Node.js (version XXX).
 The Python-twisted integration assumes you are using Twisted (version XXX).
 The Python-threaded integration assumes XXX.

 [[JMK prerequisites TBD, are there other requirements?]